sul-dlss/speech-to-text/README.md

 $ ./deploy.sh
 ```

-Since this project already installs the `python-dotenv` package, you can do something like the following to run the deploy script with the correct environment variable values, if you want to avoid pasting credentials into your terminal and/or having them stored in your shell history:
+Since this project already installs the `python-dotenv` package, you can also do something like the following to run the deploy script with the correct environment variable values, if you want to avoid pasting credentials into your terminal and/or having them stored in your shell history:

 ```shell
 # requires you to create a .env.qa file with the QA-specific env vars values needed by deploy.sh